elhoyos/toggles_package/extraction/R/categories.md

   - Survival curves per category are statistically similar
   - UNKNOWN is more similar to OPS than RELEASE
   - PERMISSION is more similar to UNKNOWN than RELEASE
-  - EXPERIMENT toggles survivability is the most alike of the categories
+  - RELEASE toggles survivability is the most alike of the categories

 #### Per project